fenago/apache-solr/lab_guides/Lab_4.md

 #### KeywordMarkerFilterFactory
- This discards the modification/stemming of words .indexterm} listed in the file `protwords.txt`.
+ This discards the modification/stemming of words listed in the file `protwords.txt`.
 Any words in the protected word list will not be modified by any stemmer in Solr.

 **Arguments**: